ManifestoOperator playbook

 The marketplaces.
 Faire, Mable, Pod Foods.
 They are catalogs.
 They work for finding new suppliers.
 They do not work for the suppliers you already use, who are not on the marketplace and have no reason to be.

 So you went back to the spreadsheet.
 We don't blame you.
-The existing options are bad.
+The existing options are often solving adjacent problems instead of the full buying loop.

 What we believe